gomberg5264/amazon-price-watcher/README.md

   and ensured uniqueness of each product but both the reference ID and the document must be removed when a product is removed from a user's private watchlist. **Currently allowing duplicate products in the master product list**

-- Price Heroku Deployment

 - Add authorisation/authentication for User model

+- Single endpoint that manages user product deletion from private and master list

 ## Implementation

 1. Using an Express.js API to handle all calls to the MongoDB database.

-2. Node service that utilises the ScraperAPI microservice to scrape given product prices every 12 hours (scheduling method TBD).
+2. Node service that utilises the ScraperAPI microservice to scrape given product prices every 24 hours (see #4)
-   The watched products will be refreshed all at once at a specific PST time (can be optimised for scalability)

 3. MongoDB database with a Users collection and stores documents on user info (i.e. authentication and saved products), and a Products collection, which is a single document with an array of embedded documents.
 This array is what will be updated systematically by our Node service.

+4. Heroku Scheduler is utilised on a Heroku deployment to make sure all products are scraped daily (12:00am UTC).
+The "scraper" dir holds all scripts currently on the Heroku deployment

 #### To Be Determined: